-A sesamoid bone is a small bone that is commonly found embedded within a muscle or tendon near joint surfaces, existing as focal areas of ossification and functioning as a pulley to alleviate stress on that particular muscle or tendon.
+A sesamoid bone is a small bone commonly found embedded within a muscle or tendon near joint surfaces, existing as focal areas of ossification and functioning as a pulley to alleviate stress on that particular muscle or tendon.
 Unlike standard bones, which connect via joints, sesamoid bones connect to muscles via tendons.
 The word "sesamoid" derives from the Arabic word 'sesamum' translating to sesame, given that many sesamoid bones are small.
-Most commonly, sesamoid bones are located in the foot, hand, wrist, and the largest most well-known being the patella.
-There are many sesamoid bones in a person, with up to 42 reportedly being found in an individual.
+Sesamoid bones are most commonly located in the foot, hand, and wrist; the largest and most well-known is the patella.
+There are many sesamoid bones in a person, with up to 42 reportedly found in an individual.

 Structure and Function

-Several sesamoid bones exist within the human body.
 In the upper extremities, notable sesamoid bones are found in the hand and wrist.
-Each hand in most individuals usually contains five sesamoid bones.
-Two sesamoid bones are located in the distal portions of the first metacarpal bones of the hand, more specifically within the tendons of the flexor pollicis brevis and adductor pollicis while a third sesamoid bone exists within the interphalangeal joint.
-In addition, the other two sesamoid bones are present in the distal portion of the second metacarpal bones and the distal portion of the fifth metacarpal joint.
-In the wrist, the presence of the pisiform bone located within the tendon of the flexor carpi ulnaris has led to debate whether it exists as a sesamoid bone or possibly a vestigial bone.
+Most individuals usually have five sesamoid bones in each hand.
+Two sesamoid bones are located in the distal portions of the first metacarpal bones of the hand, more specifically within the tendons of the flexor pollicis brevis and adductor pollicis.
+A third sesamoid bone exists within the interphalangeal joint.
+In addition, the other two sesamoid bones are present in the distal portion of the second metacarpal bone and the distal portion of the fifth metacarpal joint.
+In the wrist, the presence of the pisiform bone located within the tendon of the flexor carpi ulnaris has led to a debate about whether it exists as a sesamoid bone or possibly a vestigial bone.

 The patella is unique in its relatively larger size and stable presence in humans compared to other sesamoid bones.
 Development of the patella starts during the first trimester of gestation after the chondrification of the femur and tibia, with the early patella visible as a continuous band of fibrous tissue.
 As the patella develops inside the band of fibrous tissue, the embryological patella becomes chondrified and inserts into the quadriceps by the 9th week of gestation.